 Rep. Chu participated in the "NoH8" campaign to show her support for the LGBT community.

-When the civil liberties of any group are violated, we all suffer.
-We must protect the ideals of justice and equal protection under the law so that our country is one where all people are treated equal.
+When the civil liberties of any group are violated, we all suffer Protecting the ideals of justice and equal protection under the law is necessary to ensure our country is one where all people are treated equal.

-Discrimination is still an issue in this country.
 Our civil rights were earned by the blood, sweat and tears of those who came before us.
 I believe that all Americans deserve to have their rights protected and enforced.
 History has shown time and time again that systematic discrimination against any group of Americans is a threat to the freedom of all Americans.
-Congress must work to end all forms of government sanctioned discrimination, so every American can be treated equally and has a meaningful opportunity to participate in our democracy.
+Congress must work to end all forms of government-sanctioned discrimination, so every American can be treated equally and has a meaningful opportunity to participate in our democracy.